qxin/classficationLabelTool/README.md

 # Label_ClassificationLabel
 - A tool for labeling image level label.

-- To simplify the labeling process, e.g. 1000 labels, we can organise the lebel into two level
+- To simplify the labeling process, e.g. 1000 labels, we can organise the lebeles into two leveles
 - for example:

     animal_cat